Will the next PSVR feature this vital quality of life feature?

 What is IPD adjustment, and why does it matter?

 IPD, which stands for interpupillary distance, is the distance between the center of a person's eyes.
 Players come in different shapes and sizes, so IPD drastically varies from person to person.
 Because the screens on VR headsets are designed to be held so close to the user's face, even just a few millimeters can make a world of difference.
-Headsets must cover a range of IPDs so that they can accommodate a range of players, too.
+Therefore, headsets must cover a range of IPDs to accommodate a range of players.

 Since the first PS VR launched nearly five years ago, companies like Oculus and Valve have made massive strides in improving the VR experience.
-That includes manual IPD adjustment on the headset by using a small slider on the bottom of the headset.
+That includes adjusting the IPD on the headset by using a small slider on the bottom of the headset as a standard.
+Sony, among other companies, refers to IPD adjustment as lens separation adjustment.

 Does the first PS VR feature IPD adjustment?

 Yes and no. Users can adjust the IPD via menus buried deep within the PS4's settings.
-However, that also requires users to take and input their own IPD measurements, which is a process in and of itself.
-Unfortunately, the same can't be said for any form of manual adjustment.
+However, that also requires users to take and input their own IPD measurements, which is a process.
+Unfortunately, the same can't be said for manual adjustment.
 Unlike most of its counterparts, the PSVR doesn't feature anything resembling an IPD slider.

 Has Sony said anything about the feature?